jaakkopasanen/Impulcifer/README.md

 Headphone compensation can be skipped by adding a command line argument `--no_headphone_compensation` without any value.

+##### Sampling Rate
+Outputs with different sampling rates than the recording sampling rate can be produced with `--fs` parameter.
+This parameter takes a sampling rate in Hertz as value and will then resample the output HRIR to the desired sampling rate if the recording and output sampling rates differ.
+For example `--fs=44100`.

+##### Plotting Graphs
 Various graphs can be produced by providing `--plot` parameter to Impulcifer.
 These can be helpful in figuring out what went wrong if the produced HRIR doesn't sound right.
 Producing the plots will take some time.

+##### Channel Balance Correction
+Channel balance can be corrected with `--channel_balance` parameter.
+In ideal case this would not be needed and the natural channel balance after headphone equalization and room correction would be perfect but this is not always the case since there are multiple factors which affect that like placement of the binaural microphones.
+There are four different strategies available for channel balance correction. `--channel_balance=left` will equalize right side IRs to have the same frequency response as left side IRs and `--channel_balance=right` will do the same in reverse.
+Setting `--channel_balance=avg` will equalize both left and right sides to the their average frequency response and `--channel_balance=min` will equalize them to the minimum of the left and right side frequency response curves.
+Using minimum instead of average will be better for avoiding narrow spikes in the equalization curve but which is better in the end varies case by case.
+Finally setting `--channel_balance=1.4` or any numerical value will amplify right side IRs by that number of decibels.
+Positive values will boost right side and negative values will attenuate right side.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have